Telefonorosso/imagemusick/README.md

 ## PREREQUISITES
 - Bash with sox and imagemagick ("apt-get install" them)
 - "input.wav" file to be processed
-- some way to retrieve resulting WAV and BMP files (scp or Filezilla maybe?)
+- some way to retrieve resulting WAV and BMP files (scp or Filezilla maybe?) (if remote)

 ## BASH SCRIPT
 ```